salfaris/streamlit-gcp-minimal/README.md

 ### 1️⃣ Creating the Streamlit app

+As a first time Docker user, you want to create a Streamlit app and test that it works locally.
+This way you can be sure any errors are purely due to Python or Streamlit and not Docker.

 - [ ] Create a new Streamlit app.
 Here we built it in `app/app.py`.

 ### 2️⃣ Dockerize the app

+Now we begin the fun part.

 - [ ] Create a `Dockerfile`
 - [ ] Dockerize